pablos-here/nbiff/README.md

-As each **Desktop Environment** seems to implement mouse-clicks differently, it is best to try the different mouse-click combinations and see what happens ... :p:
+As each **Desktop Environment** seems to implement mouse-clicks differently, it is best to try the different mouse-click combinations and see what happens ... :p

 * left-click
 * right-click